Adaptive Group Robust Ensemble Knowledge Distillation: Introduction

-Intuitively, training the student model solely following the gradient direction that minimizes its KD loss with a biased teacher can result in local/global minima with a higher loss for the underrepresented.
-Our results suggest this behavior can be exacerbated in ensemble knowledge distillation since the inherent consensus from the teachers' gradient direction can be dominated by a direction that minimizes the average error at the expense of the worst-case error.
-Our proposed methods compare the gradient direction of student loss with the biased model and each teacher in the ensemble and upweight teachers whose gradient direction deviates the most from the biased model since minimizing the student loss with the biased model likely results in poor worst-case group error.
-Figure~\ref{fig:enter-label} illustrates the gradient directions of the student loss with the biased model and three teachers and shows how our weighting scheme ensures the aggregated gradient direction is mainly influenced by the least biased model.
+Intuitively, training the student model solely following the gradient direction that minimizes its KD loss with a biased teacher can result in local/global minima with a higher loss for the underrepresented groups~\citep{lukasik2021teacher}.
+Our results suggest this behaviour can be exacerbated in ensemble knowledge distillation since the inherent consensus from the teachers' gradient direction can be dominated by a direction that minimizes the average error at the expense of the worst-group error.
+Our proposed methods compare the gradient direction of student loss with the biased model and each teacher in the ensemble, and upweight teachers whose gradient direction deviates the most from the biased model. {\tNEq Figure~\ref{fig:enter-label} illustrates the gradient directions} of the student loss with the biased model and three teachers and shows how classic averaging yields a direction that mostly aligns with the biased teachers, while our adaptive weight prioritizes the least biased models.
 As the gradient magnitude can be very noisy, we compare gradient directions by computing the dot product of their normalized vectors (i.e., the cosine similarity), which removes the influence of the gradient magnitude.
-The contribution of this paper can be summarized as follows: \begin{itemize} \item We demonstrate empirically that ensemble knowledge distillation amplifies performance disparities contrary to deep ensemble models.
-We attribute this to the reduced capacity of the student network by showing that ensemble self-distillation using models with the same capacity reduces the performance disparity but, in some cases, achieves comparable performance with the teachers. \item We propose a novel gradient-based weighting scheme to ensure the student model minimizes teachers' loss towards better worst-case group error.
-The proposed method acts in the gradient space and utilizes a model that has learned the spurious correlation (biased model) to orchestrate the distillation process. \item We perform intensive experiments on three well-known benchmarks, and the results demonstrate the superiority of the proposed method. \end{itemize}
+The contributions of this paper can be summarized as follows: \begin{itemize} \item We demonstrate empirically that ensemble knowledge distillation amplifies the performance drop for the worst-case group, contrary to deep ensemble models.
+We attribute this to the reduced capacity of the student network by showing that ensemble self-distillation using models with the same capacity improves robustness to spurious correlation and achieves comparable performance with the teachers. \item We show that distilling knowledge from teacher models with only their last layer retrained to mitigate bias provides significantly more robust knowledge to the student model. \item We propose a novel gradient-based weighting scheme to ensure the distillation process minimizes the student's loss towards better worst-case group error.
+The proposed method utilizes a model that has learned the spurious correlation (biased model) to orchestrate the distillation process in the gradient space. \item We perform intensive experiments on {\updated four} well-known benchmarks, and the results demonstrate the superiority of the proposed method. \end{itemize}